-care and consideration.
-Whare tūpuna and whare whakairo (Māori meeting houses) are not to have any of the prominent ancestors or genealogical features that Te Pūkenga advises that the process for capturing imagery on a marae appear on the front of a whare cut off or cropped in imagery.
-Under no (wharenui and whare tūpuna in particular) should be at the request and circumstances (unless permitted by the carver and tangata whenua) direction of senior Māori leadership at the Business Division level and should we seek to publish images that isolate the Tekoteko, Koruru, or mana whenua.
-Each will have their own tikanga relative to capturing Maihi, Roro, Whakawae, Raparapa and Pare from one another. imagery in those spaces, and under all circumstances we should seek to To separate or isolate these things from one another could be highly strictly adhere to that tikanga and direction. offensive to those descendants of the ancestors and genealogical narrative that it depicts.
+Tā moko (traditional Māori tattoo) Tā moko (traditional Māori tattoo) holds the genealogy and traditional historical narratives pertaining to the person who wears them.
+Under no circumstances should we cover tāmoko in imagery.
+Cropping A person's head is tapu (sacred) and cannot be cropped or covered in images.
+Whare tūpuna and whare whakairo (Māori meeting houses) are not to have any of the prominent ancestors or genealogical features that appear on the front of a whare cut off or cropped in imagery.
+Under no circumstances (unless permitted by the carver and tangata whenua) should we seek to publish images that isolate the Tekoteko, Koruru, Maihi, Roro, Whakawae, Raparapa and Pare from one another.
+To separate or isolate these things from one another could be highly offensive to those descendants of the ancestors and genealogical narrative that it depicts.